bsrezovic/Xinactivation_scripts/Readme.txt

 	Analysis_scRNA.Rmd
 		Inputs are the matrices of counts
 		Creates SingleCellExperiment objects
-		Filtering for mitochondrial genes etc., other quality controls UMAPS and other graphs
+                        An unfiltered verion of this object was sent to Ayu Hutami Syarif for filtering and the results used in Imbalance_analysis.Rmd Filtering for mitochondrial genes etc., other quality controls UMAPS and other graphs